VIRGINIA GORDON

 PRAIRIE OAKS BECOMES THE FIRST METRO PARK OF THE 21st CENTURY

 Prairie Oaks, the 12th Metro Park, would become the second park through which Big Darby Creek flowed.
 Although the official opening of the park would be delayed until 2002, the park district began acquiring land for the future Prairie Oaks Metro Park in 1991.
-In 2000, a Park Manager was appointed for the future park, and both she, (the first female Park Manager in Metro Parks) and the Park Naturalist at Battelle Darby Creek Metro Park, would lead hikes in Prairie Oaks, along the newly-created Sycamore Plains Trail.
+In those early days, long before the park would open, it was referred to internally as Upper Darby Metro Park.
+Passage of the Metro Parks Levy in May 1999 secured funds to move ahead with development plans.
+In 2000, a park manager was appointed for the future park, and both she, (the first female park manager in Metro Parks) and the park naturalist at Battelle Darby Creek Metro Park, would lead hikes in Prairie Oaks, along the newly-created Sycamore Plains Trail.
+The name Prairie Oaks was settled on because of the prairies restored by Metro Parks in the years ahead of the park opening, and because bur oaks had long thrived on the land in large groves.
+Some of these bur oaks are as much as 7 feet in diameter and provide an impressive sight for visitors.

 At that time, the new park extended to just under 1,300 acres.
 Much of this land had been acquired by the City of Columbus in the 1970s, when the city intended to submerge the area and create a reservoir for Columbus’s and Franklin County’s future drinking water needs.
 This Upper Darby Dam project attracted widespread opposition from environmental groups and the plan wasn’t fully dropped until 1992.